• Skip to Content

 Lkwiltz@indiana.edu

-Kate Wiltz is a Research Associate at the Eppley Institute for Parks and Public Lands, a unit of the Indiana Institute on Disability and Community at Indiana University.
+Kate Wiltz is a research associate at the Eppley Center for Parks and Public Lands (EPPLY) at the Indiana Institute on Disability and Community at Indiana University.

 Wiltz designs and develops professional training and visitor education on a variety of topics, including wilderness management, resource protection and stewardship, instruction and group facilitation, and, most recently, accessibility in recreational settings.
 She has led strategic planning efforts in university and government settings and facilitates stakeholder engagement for program improvement and evaluation in parks and public lands.